 Lord Vishnu is the primary deity in Vaishnavite tradition, Lord Shiva in Shaivite tradition and Goddess Durga in Shaktism tradition.
 Also, the festivals belonging to any of these gods are celebrated by all the three groups.

-For the Shaivites, one of the most widely celebrated festivals is the Maha Shivratri.
+For the Shaivites, one of the most widely celebrated festivals is the Maha Shivratri. and this year it will be celebrated on 21 February.
 From the northern regions of Haridwar and Rishikesh to Kanyakumari, this festival does not lose its fervour, as it travels the lengths and breadths of the country.

 It is celebrated in recognition of the devotion that we have towards Lord Shiva, the destroyer, among the Holy Trinity.
 Shivratri is celebrated by men and women of different age groups, for Lord Shiva is someone that everyone connects to at some level or the other.